Miranmrashid/Miranmrashid/README.md

 ## The following are the main steps of this project.
-The notebook also contains instructions and hints that will guide you through this process:

-Explore and prepare the data for training and testing.
+- Explore and prepare the data for training and testing.
-Design and build your neural network.
+- Design and build your neural network.
-Train the neural network on the training set.
+- Train the neural network on the training set.
-Evaluate your network's performance on the test set.
+- Evaluate your network's performance on the test set.
-Make a recommendation on the build vs. buy business decision.
+- Make a recommendation on the build vs. buy business decision.